-Helping Children and Teens Get Healthy, Happy and Hopeful
+Helping Children, Teens and Young Adults Get Healthy, Happy and Hopeful

 Discover the COPE Program

-It's a fact that right now in the U.S., children and teens are not getting the mental health treatment they need.
+It's a fact that right now in the U.S., children, teens and young adults are not getting the mental health treatment they need.
 Many are on long waiting lists, and fewer than 25% are receiving help.
 According to the latest research, at least 5% of children and 9-20% of all adolescents suffer from depression, and the risk is even higher if their parents experience depression as well.
 And those numbers are even higher in minority populations.

 Common stressors/symptoms include: